webnefor/Waster/README.md

 ## Contact

-For any inquiries or feedback, please reach out to [wwebnefor@ya.ru].
+For any inquiries or feedback, please reach out to [webnefor@ya.ru].

 ---